Group Correspondence Course Information

 Each year, EGA offers a variety of Group Correspondence Course (GCC) classes.
 These classes allow a group of stitchers to work on a project together, and have their completed work evaluated by the teacher.
 A complete list of the courses offered (with pictures!) can be found at the EGA Website.

-In order to provide more educational opportunities, the GLR offers a selection of classes each year.
+Under the GLR program, the Region offers a selection of classes each year.
 The GLR GCC Coordinator handles the usual duties for all of the classes offered.
 Students stitch on their own, without a local coordinator.
 Small chapters, in particular, often find this an affordable way to offer GCCs to their members.

-The Great Lakes Region covers the $175 group teaching fee.
-A handling fee of $10 is assessed to the participant for each selected class to cover shipping costs.
-Texts are shipped to the participant, projects are shipped to the GCC coordinator who forwards them to the teacher for evaluation and then the GCC coordinator returns them to the participant.
-Each participant pays for their own text and for the materials and supplies for the project, and the initial shipping cost for projects sent for evaluation to the coordinator.
+The Great Lakes Region covers the $200 group teaching fee.
+A handling fee of $5 is assessed to the participant for each selected class to cover shipping costs.
+Texts are forwarded to participants by the coordinator; the GCC coordinator forwards projects received from participants to the teacher for evaluation and then returns them to the participant.
+Each participant pays for their own text, the materials and supplies for the project, and the initial shipping cost for projects sent for evaluation to the coordinator.